Last updated on April 1, 2026

 Kess is especially resilient because you can pull the combo off even if Pact or Consultation end up in the graveyard.
 There’s no reason to play Kess as an all-in combo deck because of this; you should play a more midrange game.
 You can also back your combo up with the counterspells you used to stop your opponents from winning if you’re doing it on your turn.

 This is quite a large tier with the likes of Heliod, Sun-Crowned, Zur the Enchanter (care for a Zur-led EDH enchantment deck?), and many others representing it.
-Some of the most fun cEDH games can be put together with the variety of tier 1.5 commanders.
+Some of the most fun cEDH games can be put together with the variety of A+ tier commanders.

 Godo, Bandit Warlord

-If Godo has all these benefits, then why isn’t it tier 1?
+If Godo has all these benefits, then why isn’t it S tier?
 The answer is actually pretty simple: colors.
 Godo is a mono-red commander, which means you don’t have access to some of the most powerful cards in the format.
 It also wins on the battlefield, meaning the deck can be pretty “soft” to removal as there are only so many Fork effects you can play.
 On the other hand, these downsides allow Godo to play stax pieces like Blood Moon to punish your multicolored adversaries.

 Krark, the Thumbless